 However, it is clear that the problem of high incidences of background disease cannot be fully resolved by attention to diet.
 Although diet restriction has been shown to have major beneficial effects on the incidence of kidney disease, endocrine changes, and neoplasia of various kinds, etc., there remains in the restricted-fed animals an unacceptably high incidence of such lesions (particularly hyperplasia and neoplasia of the anterior pituitary gland in rats, and malignant lymphoma in mice).
 This suggests that the contributions of other aspects of the laboratory environment to the causation of disease in untreated animals should be explored.
-The suggestion that enforced celibacy may be detrimental (Roe, 1981) has not been supported by a recent small-scale study (G. Salmon, personal communication, 1983).
+The suggestion that enforced celibacy may be detrimental (Roe.
+1981) has not been supported by a recent small-scale study (Salmon et al., 1990).
 It is probable that lack of exercise or general boredom will be found to be important.
-A test to see whether the provision of an exercise wheel cuts down endocrine disease in rats is presently in progress (G. Conybeare, personal communication, 1983).
+A study of the effects of providing an exercise wheel on the development of ageing and other diseases in mice was reported by Conybeare (1988).
 Behavioural scientists are probably best placed to devise protocols for testing the effect of general boredom!